subhaganesh/power-bi-/README.md

 ## Roadmap

 - First step is to import data from sql to power BI.
-     SQL contains two databases the databases from sql are imported to power bi.Removed the connections between those tables.
+     SQL contains two databases the databases from sql are imported to power bi.

 - Prepared the first page for the project it contains the titles of the other pages in the dashboard.
 - After that there are  five pages Prepared